‘The Mirror & the Light’ is the top local fiction bestseller

 1. Untamed, Glennon Doyle

-2. The Splendid and the Vile: A Sage of Churchill, Family, and Defiance During the Blitz, Erik Larson
+2. The Splendid and the Vile: A Saga of Churchill, Family, and Defiance During the Blitz, Erik Larson

 3. The Boy, the Mole, the Fox and the Horse, Charlie Mackesy